 As a final but crucial note, team building only works if activities are held on a regular basis so feedback can be collected and assessed.
 Holding a team building event just once or twice a year is unlikely to yield positive results in the long-term.
 Make it a monthly occurrence and you’ll soon find your team looking forward to the next event.

 Unsurprisingly, the results of good teambuilding initiatives lead to better overall communication between co-workers (and their superiors sometimes too).
-A friendly working environment is something every organisation should strive for to foster open communication and better working relationships which encourage progress and success.
+A friendly working environment is something every organisation should strive to foster open communication and better working relationships which encourage progress and success.